 I have a Boer goat.
 She is wonderful and very sweet.

-But when I first bought goats I knew I didn’t want to invest a ton of money in them because I was new to raising them.
+However, when I first bought goats I knew I didn’t want to invest a lot of money in them because I was new to raising them.

 Now, people thought I was nuts because everyone told me I couldn’t milk a non-dairy breed of a goat.
-But stubborn me showed them otherwise.
+Even so, stubborn me showed them otherwise.

-So the first time she kidded she gave us twins and made ample amount of milk to support them and us.
+The first time she kidded she gave us twins and made an ample amount of milk to support them and us.
 The average for a Boer goat is about 4.4 pounds of milk a day.